segment-integrations/analytics-ios-integration-amplitude/Example/Pods/Amplitude-iOS/README.md

 A [demo application](https://github.com/amplitude/iOS-Demo) is available to show a simple integration.

+A [demo application](https://github.com/amplitude/iOS-Extension-Demo) is available to show a simple integration in iOS extensions.

+See our [SDK documentation](https://rawgit.com/amplitude/Amplitude-iOS/master/documentation/html/index.html) for a description of all available SDK methods and classes.

 # Setup #
 1. If you haven't already, go to https://amplitude.com and register for an account.
 You will receive an API Key.

 2. [Download the source code](https://github.com/amplitude/Amplitude-iOS/archive/master.zip) and extract the zip file.
 Alternatively, you can pull directly from GitHub.
-If you use CocoaPods, add the following line to your Podfile: `pod 'Amplitude-iOS', '~> 3.7.0'`.
+If you use CocoaPods, add the following line to your Podfile: `pod 'Amplitude-iOS', '~> 3.8.3'`.
 If you are using CocoaPods, you may skip steps 3 and 4.

 3. Copy the `Amplitude` sub-folder into the source of your project in Xcode.
 Check "Copy items into destination group's folder (if needed)".